 The Delhi government claims that this smog tower can deliver clean air up to one thousand cubic meters per second.
 It also uses 8 sensors to measure the air quality before and after filtration.

-Will the Delhi Smog Tower Work?
+Not the First Innefective Smog Tower

 This isn’t the first outdoor air purification project.
 Similar smog towers were installed in Connaught Place, Delhi, and Xian, China.
-Data on the effectiveness of these “smog towers” was not promising.
+Data on the effectiveness of these “smog towers” was also not promising.

 Dutch artist Daan Roosegaarde built an ionizing tower in Beijing and Tianjin, claiming it would clean the outdoor air.
 Independent tests found the air filter tower was not providing clean air even within 10 meters of the tower.
 Even a careful look at the team’s own modeling estimated only a 20% drop among large particles (PM10, not PM2.5), assuming zero wind, and only up to 20 meters from the tower.
 Thus, the tower was more art than science.